6 Request Compute, Memory, and Latency Bottlenecks

 Native Sparse Attention (NSA) (Yuan et al. 2025) from DeepSeek takes a different approach, designing the sparsity pattern into the model architecture itself.
 Rather than using a learned or heuristic eviction policy at inference time, NSA defines structured sparse attention patterns that combine compressed coarse-grained tokens, selected high-relevance tokens, and a sliding window of recent tokens.
 This approach avoids the quality risk of post-hoc eviction because the model is trained to work with the sparse pattern.

 The general tradeoff with token eviction is that it reduces memory but introduces risk.
 If the eviction policy drops a token that turns out to be important for a later generation step, the output quality degrades.
 Conservative eviction (keeping more tokens) is safer but saves less memory.
-The most robust approach – as NSA demonstrates – is to build the sparsity into the model during training rather than bolting it on at inference time.

 6.4 Prompt and Prefix Caching